aws/aws-database-encryption-sdk-dynamodb/specification/beacons/beacons.md

 The two Operations defined on a Beacon Record are defined in terms of functionality defined in the following section, [Beacon Helpers](#beacon-helpers).
+Beacon operations MUST have access to [beacon configuration](beacon-configuration).

 ### plainHash
  * plainHash MUST take a sequence of bytes as input.